CCTV cameras and captured images

 The issue of securing the data collected

 CCTV cameras are easily hackable as shown in this case and therefore a burden to keep safe.
-Cameras footage can be interecepted to broadcast live online.
+Cameras footage can be intercepted to broadcast live online.
+[Update: The tech flaw that lets hackers control surveillance cameras ; Hacked Hikvision IP Camera Map USA And Europe

 Smart cities and smarter hackers.
 ‘Japan is planning a mass hackathon after passing legislation to prepare their citizens in advance of their 2020 Olympics.
 The company’s government plans to test the security of 200 Million IoT devices to create awareness of IoT security and its importance in the run up to the big event next year.‘